 South Asia’s gradually diminishing precious water resources are further at stake due to regional hydro-politics while Indian rigidity and hoax playing affairs given rise to the possibility of inter-state conflict with Pakistan.

 Experts believe that Indian destructive intention to revoke IWT would further shrink Pakistan’s agricultural and economic growth vis-a-vis human consumption ratio.
-Right now both South Asian rivals are in verbal conflict, but in reality Delhi’s water-intentions, raised several questions for Pakistan.
-Most experts believe in following legal course at international arena, some suggest further emphasis on diplomacy and seeking international support in favour of Islamabad’s stance while others advise to take China in confidence on her already proactive water policy as upper-riparian to India.
+Right now both South Asian rivals are in verbal conflict, but in reality, Delhi’s water-intentions raised several questions for Pakistan.
+Most experts believe in following the legal course at the international arena, some suggest the further emphasis on diplomacy and seeking international support in favour of Islamabad’s stance while others advise taking China in confidence on her already proactive water policy as upper-riparian to India.

 Water Availability in South Asia

 South Asia; the home of river Indus and its 5 major tributaries i.e. (Chenab, Jhelum, Ravi, Beas and Sutlej) are major source of water supply for India and Pakistan; two major regional players of the region but since partition the two countries have been engaged in a prolonged dispute over sharing of water resources.
 Today, water security has become a major concern for Pakistan as its per capita water availability is expected to decrease drastically in future.
 On the other end, effective utilization of water resources has become a necessity for India to meet the hydrological demands.
 Therefore during recent years, the dispute over water sharing is a significant factor that has intensified the tension between the two neighbours that have been engaged in contention since partition over several issues.

 Origin of Dispute